RotRotAl/Onboarding-Newbies/chapter_03/day_12.md

 You may, of course, explore regions other subjects the interest you within the book, as you long as you stay within the designated time period that your mentor has given you.

+## Design patterns

+This section is about the various design patterns and their usages.

+Firstly, read what even is a `design pattern`, then, read about the following design patterns:

+- TDD
+- Repository pattern
+- Factory method

 ## Discussion

 During this part, you and your mentor will take part in another discussion, to verify your knowledge in the subjects you have learned.